-Paralympics 2016: Opening ceremony kicks of Games in spectacular style
+Paralympics 2016: Opening ceremony kicks off Games in spectacular style

 - 4,300 athletes from 161 nations party in Maracana stadium

-(CNN)Just over two weeks ago, when the Olympics drew to a close, there were concerns the Paralympic Games would even go ahead at all.
+(CNN)Just over two weeks ago, when the Olympics drew to a close, there were concerns the Paralympic Games would not even go ahead at all.

 Whether it was a lack of ticket sales, the closing of venues or several teams lacking the funding to send athletes to Rio, it seemed there were no end of obstacles standing in the way of organizers.